Kelta-King/AMS/Readme.md

 <h3><b>Teacher Account</b></h3>
 <img src="https://github.com/Kelta-King/AMS/blob/master/img/teacher.JPG">
 <p>
-Teacher will add the attendence for a perticular subject and date.
-Teacher has to select the date then have to add attendence by selecting eaither 1 or 0.
+Teacher will add the attendance for a perticular subject and date.
+Teacher has to select the date then have to add attendance by selecting eaither 1 or 0.
 </p>
 <h3><b>Student Account</b></h3>
 <img src="https://github.com/Kelta-King/AMS/blob/master/img/Student.JPG">
 <p>
-Student can see the percentage of a perticular subject's attendence.
+Student can see the percentage of a perticular subject's attendance and can also see their datewise attendance.
+If a student is present then 1 will be printed and for absent student 0.
+If teacher hasn't inserted attendance yet, then that place will be marked as 'x'.
 Every user(student, admmin, teacher) can change theeir passwords.
 </p>
 <b>Used Technologies</b>
 <ul>